 First of all, Zettelkasten1 is a note-taking and knowledge management system.
 Its fundamental unit is the Zettel, which is a single note.
 A Zettelkasten is a collection of such notes, so a folder.
 What separates the Zettelkasten from the “everything bin,” though, is the level of organization and interconnectedness between notes.
 Each note equals one file, and the filename always contains an “unique identifier,” which is usually the date and time of creation squished together.2 Linking between notes is not only possible but encouraged, through use of these unique IDs.
 No matter what software you use to manage your zettels, you can always refer to other notes through their IDs, thus ensuring everything you write is “permalinked.”
 When you want to actually access the linked note, if your software does not allow for interlinking, you can always just run a search for that ID number.3 Zettelkasten-ers are also encouraged to use tags in #this form, so that searching for that tag in the database will pull up all related information.
 In general, users should try to keep a note limited to one topic only, and if necessary, to go even smaller than that, to then link them together to form a sort of latticework.
 Sounds like something I needed!
 However you can see how without a software with fast interlinking support this can be a real chore.

-This was only a very brief write-up, more can be found here.
+This was only a very brief write-up.
+I have written more about organizing a Zettelkasten here.

 One thing I like about the premise of this method compared to, say, people telling you to just use Evernote is that it’s completely software-agnostic.
 It’s just a framework for you to then figure out how to do it yourself in the software of your choice.
 Mine is, as readers of this very young blog might know, iA Writer.